 “... education should try to preserve the most remarkable features of the young mind - its adventurousness … its resourcefulness, its generativity and its flashes of flexibility and creativity.”

-Along with Gardner, theorists dating right back to Piaget, from a variety of disciplines including education, psychology, sociology, and science recognise that young children readily, naturally and universally master the symbols of complex systems such as language, art, and music in the first few years of life.
+Along with Gardner, theorists dating right back to Piaget, from a variety of disciplines including education, psychology, sociology, and science recognise those young children readily, naturally and universally master the symbols of complex systems such as language, art, and music in the first few years of life.

 The ways in which children play, explore and question are delightful, but more importantly, they are also fundamental to their early cognitive development.